 Marsha P. Johnson

-Who is Marsha P. Johnson?
+Who was Marsha P. Johnson?

 Early Life